 TIP: If you are into baroque and rococo style palaces, keep a couple of hours free in order to visit majestic Charlottenburg Castle, in the neighbourhood of the same name in deep West Berlin.

 Here ends our 3-day itinerary to visit the essential places of Berlin.
-As you may have noticed we didn’t suggest Checkpoint Charlie, for the following reason: it was indeed a relevant checkpoint during the years of the Wall, but today is nothing but a reconstruction which is more useful to fake soldiers who will ask you money to take a picture with them, rather than a place to remember the history.
-A tourist trap in our opinion, which took as back with memory to the fake stilt fishermen of Sri Lanka!
+As you may have noticed we didn’t suggest Checkpoint Charlie, for the following reason: it was indeed a relevant checkpoint during the years of the Wall, but today is nothing but a reconstruction.
+Which is more useful to street artists who impersonate fake soldiers and will ask you money to take a picture with them, rather than a place to remember the history.
+A bit of a tourist trap in our opinion, which took as back with our memory to the fake stilt fishermen of Sri Lanka!

 Give priority to the places we have recommended and you won’t be disappointed!